-Marketing is the act of persuading people to buy a product or service.
+Marketing (including digital marketing) is the act of persuading people to buy a product or service.
 Often, businesses need to convince customers to buy their product or service instead of a similar one from another company.

 Cheryl, our Director of Marketing, recently wrote a post about marketers and their constant search for stakeholder approval.
 I’ve been part of many pitches and approvals, so I speak from personal experience: getting a room full of opinionated people to arrive at a singular conclusion is difficult.

 That post is a great read (especially if you like the new TV show American Gods!) but I want to change the conversation a little bit.
 I’m here to discuss the step before a marketing team presents its plan and asks for a go-ahead: selling the idea of marketing.